FifthMarauder99/Edumate/README.md

 ## env var :p
 The environment variable is generated with our `npm run get-db-url` and is accessed in the code with dotenv.

+## Pre-req
+This project assumes that you have Heroku CLI installed, the Heroku credentials necessary, Node and npm.

 ## Running locally
 ### For just frontend -- port 3000